 Strengthening the capability of the road traffic police to enforce traffic laws is fundamental to deterring road users from violating the laws, to reduce harm and to reduce inappropriate and unsafe behaviors on the roads.

-GRSP is providing professional knowledge relating to road safety enforcement – based on recognized international best practice – to build and sustain high quality policing activities for the improvement of road safety in the selected cities within the programme.
+GRSP is providing professional knowledge relating to road safety enforcement – based on recognized international best practices – to build and sustain high-quality policing activities for the improvement of road safety in the selected cities within the programme.